folio-org/okapi/doc/guide.md

   http://localhost:9130/_/discovery/modules
 ```

-Now we have both modules installed and running.Our tenant is still using the
+Now we have both modules installed and running.
+Our tenant is still using the
-old one, let's change that, by enabling the new one instead of the old one.
+old one.
+Let's change that, by enabling the new one instead of the old one.
 This is done with a POST request to the URL of the current module.

 ```